 On November 7, 2018, the Company formed a subsidiary, now known as ViralClear, to pursue additional applications of the PURE EPTM signal processing technology outside of cardiac electrophysiology, and subsequently in 2020, was repurposed to develop merimepodib, a broad-spectrum anti-viral agent that showed potential for the treatment of COVID-19.
 Since late 2020, ViralClear has been realigned with its original objective of pursuing additional applications of the PURE EPTM signal processing technology outside of cardiac electrophysiology.

-As of March 31, 2022 and December 31, 2021, the Company had a majority interest in ViralClear of 68.44%.
+As of June 30, 2022 and December 31, 2021, the Company had a majority interest in ViralClear of 69.08% and 68.44%, respectively.

 A reconciliation of the ViralClear Pharmaceuticals, Inc. non-controlling loss attributable to the Company: